The Murphia List 2026 - the Irish talent in London's food and drink scene right now

 Head Chef: The Dysart

 Originally from Lisselton, North Kerry, Roux scholar Kenneth has a wealth of experience behind him having worked for Patrick Guilbaud in Ireland, Tetsuya Wakuda in Sydney and Jean Georges Vongerichten in New York.
 He’s now at the bucolic restaurant The Dysart in Richmond, which has held its Michelin star for six years.
-Last year, Kenneth received the top honour of being elected as an Academician of the Royal Academy of Culinary Arts and last year appeared on Michel Roux’s TV series Roux down the River on the Food Network.
+In 2024, Kenneth received the top honour of being elected as an Academician of the Royal Academy of Culinary Arts and also appeared on Michel Roux’s TV series Roux down the River on the Food Network.

 Follow him on Twitter @kennethculhane